sarahjstrong/BATTLEBOUND-ODYSSEY/README.md

-## **WELCOME TO THE FANTASY BATTLE GAME!**
+## **WELCOME TO BATTLEBOUND ODYSSEY!**
 **Instructions:** The Fantasy Battle Game requires 2 players.
-Player 1 will use the command-line to choose a character and enter their details.
+Player 1 will use the command-line interface to choose a character and enter their details.
 Next, player two will do the same.
+To choose a character type, make sure you enter a number based on the list presented.
+For your character name, this can be anything.
+Get creative!

+It is recommended that you keep your caps lock on during gameplay.
+To move forward during your turn, you will be asked to enter a character like "Y" to continue and "PA" (power attack) and other characters to perform your abilities.
+Before each turn, you will be presented with your list of abilities that remain.
+You can select from that list or enter "N" to continue to your roll.
+If you use a special ability, you will ALSO get to roll afterward.
+The game keeps track of rounds, so you will know which round you are currently on.
+Each round consists of player one's turn followed by player two's.
+These rounds continue until a player's health reaches zero.
+ The game will display the winning character at the end!

-Then the game begins...
+Enjoy the game and most importantly, GOOD LUCK!

+Read below about the different character types.

 **Character Type Backgrounds:** Each character types serves to add a little creativity to the game.
 It doesn't impact the character stats much put it does give you ONE power